 - Integration with different types/levels of technology

-When searching for your next vendor, these evaluation tips will help your organization reach an informed decision.
-Concrete factors like price and timeline are still vitally important, but taking a more holistic approach to your evaluation process will pay dividends throughout the project lifecycle.
+When searching for your next vendor, these evaluation tips will help your organization make an informed decision.
+Concrete factors like price and timeline are still vital, but a more holistic approach to your evaluation process will pay dividends throughout the project lifecycle.
 So, investing time and effort into evaluation will help protect your business from buyer’s remorse and ensure you’re on the right path forward.